Materials-Consortia/OPTIMADE/optimade.rst

 It should be noted that boolean values are supposed to be used only in direct comparisons with properties, but not compound comparisons.
 For example, :filter:`(nsites = 3 AND nelements = 3) = FALSE` is not supported.

+Boolean property :filter-fragment:`property` MAY be compared with :filter-fragment:`TRUE` by omitting the :filter-fragment:`= TRUE` altogether: :filter:`property`.
+Conversely, it MAY be compared with :filter-fragment:`FALSE` by negating the comparison with :filter-fragment:`TRUE`: :filter:`NOT property`.

 Examples:

 - :filter:`property = TRUE`
 - :filter:`property != FALSE`
+- :filter:`has_attached_hydrogens AND NOT has_disorder`

 Comparisons of list properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~